When you become a parent there is naturally a financial impact from birth!

 To replace or not to replace?

-Some may say, for an example: ‘well why replace a smashed tablet or broken headphones?’ and this is a very natural and ‘normal’ style of parenting kind of question.
+Some may say, for an example: ‘well why replace a smashed tablet or broken headphones?’ and this is a very natural and ‘traditional’ style of parenting kind of question.
 If my elder two daughters had broken or destroyed something, would I have replaced it?
 The honest answer is ‘no’ I wouldn’t.

 So why is this different for my youngest?